takavfx/Bento/docs/create-dlp.md

 ## Procedure

+1. Select Geometry Network node.
-1. Execute this tool.
+2. Execute this tool.
-2. Select cache file such as BGEO cache.
+3. Select cache file such as BGEO cache.

 ## Behaviour

-* Create Delayed Load Procedural SHOP and single Geometry Network node.
+* Create Delayed Load Procedural SHOP and connect it to selected Geometry Network node.
-* This tool automatically connect each other to load cache file to use in render.
+* If there's no selected node and select cache file, then this tool automatically create Geometry Network node and Delayed Load Procedural SHOP node.